brambloemen/FLUPOULmeta/README.md

 ### Dependencies
 The pipeline also requires quite several tools or tools requiring databases.
 Some of these tools are managed through mamba/conda environments.
 These will be installed automatically when running the pipeline with the `--use-conda` snakemake command line parameter set.

-**Several tools are however not managed through mamba/conda, or are managed with mamba/conda but require downloading of databases (e.g. genomad.).
+**Several tools are however not managed through mamba/conda and require manual installation, or are managed with mamba/conda but require manual installation of databases (e.g. genomad.).
 These tools and/or tool databases are specified in a section of the config.yaml file:**
 ```
 tools:
   Genomad: